sagi-z/BackgroundSubtractorCNT/README.md

 ---------

 ### Linux

+**NOTE THAT THE LATEST VERSION OF THIS LIBRARY IS INTEGRATED INTO OpenCV, SO NO NEED TO DO ANYTHING SPECIAL HERE FOR YOUR CODE**

 Assuming installation in '/usr/local', add to cflags '-I/usr/local/include' and to link flags '-L/usr/local/lib -lbgsubcnt'

 Here is a minimal *CMakeLists.txt* example: